milarze/menu-graphql/STABILITY_NOTES.md

 capacity as the assumption is the more services, the more consistent the overall load on the system is likely to be (this does not always hold true).

+When there isn't actually more than one service, then the solution to scaling becomes scale on whichever system you currently use.
+For example in Fly.io, I would just increase the number of machines in much the same way one would do on Heroku.
+There is no need to rush off to use Kubernetes.
+Maintaining the same architecture as you currently have while scaling up on it removes any overhead required to re-learn a stack or deployment strategy.
+This leaves time and space for actually building features that customers want, without which there won't be a need to move to Kubernetes in the first place.

+A system really starts to need to move to a different deployment strategy when the current strategy starts to cost multiple times more than what it would cost to run the new stack.
+This is to make up for loss in developer productivity during the move and after it.
+An example would be if your cloud hosting costs are more than the cost of paying a full-time devops person and the compute of a Kubernetes cluster, then it makes sense to move to Kubernetes.

 ![image](./architecture.png)

 In this case, Kubernetes handles load balancing, scaling, and availability